 WHAT IS INTERSESSION ANYWAY?

 This year we had another great set of courses and opportunities organized for our Grade 10 - 12 students.
-We had students participate in all sorts of activities, service and training... not to mention, amazing trips to India for missions work and a renaissance tour around Europe!
-In Kelowna, Grade 10-12 students were engaged and inspired through jazz combo, set design, art, glass fusing, sewing, film noir of the 1950’s, skiing, Christian leadership training, and several work experience placements in our community.
-Thank you to all the teachers, parents and community members that helped make Intersession 2017 possible!
+We had students participate in all sorts of activities, service and training... not to mention, amazing trips to India for missions work and a Basketball Missions Trip to San Diego!
+In Kelowna, Grade 10-12 students were engaged and inspired through jazz combo, set design, art, paperology, skiing, Christian leadership training, and several work experience placements in our community.
+Thank you to all the teachers, parents and community members that helped make Intersession 2018 possible!

 MISSIONS TRIP TO INDIA

-Fourteen KCS Grade 11 & 12 students went off to India to serve, pray and love those at the Child of Mine Shanti Niketan Children’s Home.
-Learn more on our Global Missions page and follow their journey at KCSinindia.wordpress.com & twitter.com/KCSIndia2017.
+Seventeen KCS Grade 11 & 12 students went off to India to serve, pray and love those at the Child of Mine Shanti Niketan Children’s Home.
+Watch their story here.
+You can learn more about our Global Missions here.

 WORK EXPERIENCE / GUIDED LEARNING

-Students worked with Mr. Van Dyk on building the set for our upcoming High School Musical - Seussical.
+Students worked with Mr. Van Dyk on building the set for our High School Musical - The Lion, The Witch and the Wardrobe.
+They helped with design research, and spent most of their time building and painting the scenery for the set.

 Students participated in safety training and ski lessons at Big White Ski Resort.